June – Permaculture Food Gardening Australia – Subtropics and Warm Climate

 - Weeding and mulching the garden beds if needed

 - Applying compost tea + water mix (1:4), every 4 weeks onto the garden beds.
-Most of the winter vegetables like brassicas, garlic, beetroot, carrots, and so on need lots of nutrients to grow.
+Most winter vegetables like brassicas, garlic, beetroot, carrots, and so on need lots of nutrients to grow.
 Help them thrive.
 I have made a video about how to make and use compost tea.
-See below or here
+Click here to watch the video.

 What NOT to do in June